greg-raven/Impeachment-Chronicles/_posts/2018-08-22-trump-is-an-illegitimate-president-whose-election-is-tainted-by-fraud.md

 ---
-title: 'Trump is an illegitimate president whose election is tainted by fraud'
+title: "Trump is an illegitimate president whose election is tainted by fraud"
 layout: post
 author:
 - Max Boot